maldonmeehan/madlibs/README.md

 https://www.learnhowtoprogram.com/intro-to-programming/javascript-and-jquery-c950c9ce-679c-4678-ab1f-11881b766e22/debugging-in-javascript

 ## Setup/Installation Requirements
+* Clone the Git repository
+* Open the index.html page a Web browser of your choice

 ## Support and contact details
 Please feel free to contact us on github with any quesitons.